Dam4323/EGDataset/README.md

 # Special Thanks

-This dataset is obtained due to the participation "VirusShare" (https://virusshare.com/) and "VirusTotal" (https://www.virustotal.com/) to perform some detection on the sample data provided.
+This dataset is obtained due to the participation of "VirusShare" (https://virusshare.com/) and "VirusTotal" (https://www.virustotal.com/) to perform some detection on the sample data provided.